You could spend a lifetime getting to know a megalopolis like Tokyo, and there are so many things you could do when you’re visiting.

 Quality over quantity: This applies to everything in life, but especially sushi.

 Overfishing is a compelling reason for anyone to reduce their fish intake, so I rarely eat sushi.
 But on the rare occasion that I do, I’d rather have the good stuff, made from fish handled with the respect they deserved after being caught.
-One great omakase is a damn sight more memorable than a series of average conveyor-belt sushi meals.
+One great omakase (chef’s choice) is more memorable than a series of average conveyor-belt sushi meals.

 Luckily, it doesn’t have to be Sukiyabashi Jiro or nothing.
-(You can find out more in our article on sushi myths and misconceptions.)
 There are plenty of sushi joints in town that do above-average sushi at reasonable price points, especially if you go for lunch.
 Places like Sushi Aoki or Sushi Takeuchi are good places to start.

 4. Appreciate Some Art

 Art lovers in Tokyo are truly spoiled for choice.
-Those pressed for time should whittle their options down to the following: the Mori Art Museum in Roppongi, the Yayoi Kusama Museum in Kagurazaka, and the teamLab Museum in Odaiba.
+Those pressed for time should whittle their options down to the following: the Mori Art Museum in Roppongi, the Yayoi Kusama Museum in Kagurazaka, and the teamLab Museums in Toyosu and Azabudai Hills.

 Visiting the Yayoi Kusama Museum requires advance tickets, but it’s well worth the hassle.
 Even non-fans like myself were converted on visiting.

-Sure, Tokyo has no shortage of trendy third-wave coffee bars helmed by baristas with carefully trimmed goatees.
-(Really.)
-But give me any day the kissaten, an old-school cafe that usually looks like it came straight out of a ’60s film.
-Even better if it’s a jazz kissa, populated by a few cantankerous patrons puffing away on their cigarettes in the corner.
+Sure, Tokyo has no shortage of trendy third-wave coffee bars helmed by baristas with carefully trimmed goatees (really).
+But give me a kissaten (traditional Japanese coffeehouse) any day.
+Even better if it’s a jazz kissaten, populated by a few cantankerous patrons puffing away on their cigarettes in the corner (I don’t smoke, but I have a soft spot for the smoky places).

-Though I don’t smoke, I have a soft spot for the smoky places.
 It’s all about the atmosphere.
-Ginza’s Cafe de L’Ambre and Shibuya’s Chatei Hatou are both great places for a spot of nihilistic musing over coffee, cake, and a swirl of cigarette smoke.
+Ginza’s Cafe de L’Ambre and Shibuya’s Chatei Hatou are both great places for a spot of nihilistic musing over coffee and cake.

 6. Slurp Some Ramen

-For the quintessential Tokyo experience, make it an old-school bowl of shoyu ramen at Manpuku in Ginza, which has been kickin’ it since 1929 with their classic soy-flavored chicken broth.
+For the quintessential Tokyo experience, make it an old-school bowl of shoyu (soy sauce) ramen at Manpuku in Ginza, which has been kickin’ it since 1929 with their classic soy-flavored chicken broth.

-Alternatively, if you’re willing to wake up at the crack of dawn for tickets, Michelin-starred Tsuta in Sugamo does a superb bowl of shoyu ramen.
+Alternatively, if you’re willing to wake up at the crack of dawn for tickets, Michelin-starred Tsuta in Yoyogi-Uehara does a superb bowl of shoyu ramen.

 7. Soak Up the Shitamachi Vibes

-Sometime in the late 20th century, people here decided that the working-class areas of Tokyo constituted the “real” Tokyo — and located all their nostalgic longings in areas like Ueno, Asakusa, and Yanaka.
-I’d hesitate to endorse any ideas of “authenticity” just like that — but there’s no denying that downtown Tokyo has a very local charm.
+Sometime in the late 20th century, people here started romanticizing the working-class areas of Tokyo — the shitamachi (traditional downtown districts) — as the “real” Tokyo, and pinned all their nostalgic longings to areas like Ueno, Asakusa, and Yanaka.
+I’d hesitate to declare any one area as more “authentic” than the rest of the city, but there’s no denying that downtown Tokyo has a very local charm.

 There’s so much I love about east Tokyo, whether it’s shopping at the underground Asian market in Ueno or people-watching around the temple in Asakusa.
-I love the skeezy bars, the neon lights of love hotels down empty lanes at night, izakaya where old men start drinking before noon, the sento filled with gossipy local old folk.
+I love the skeezy bars, the neon lights of love hotels down empty lanes at night, izakaya where old men start drinking before noon, the sento (bathhouse) filled with gossipy, local old folk, and so much more.
 Take some time to wander around these areas, watching life go by.

 8. Eat Wagyu